Plymouth Family Resource Center (PFRC)

 - Family support around basic needs (i.e. food, housing, employment, cash assistance, health insurance, etc.)

 - Participation in any of our groups offered – parenting, youth, recreating, child education groups

-*Our goal is to eliminate barriers for families.
-Examples include but are not limited to: interpreters when needed, reimbursing for transportation to access PFRC services, free child supervision and meals for parenting groups, open evenings and Saturdays.
+- Our goal is to eliminate barriers for families.
+Examples include but are not limited to: interpreters when needed, reimbursing for transportation to access Plymouth Family Resource Center services, free child supervision and meals for parenting groups, open evenings and Saturdays.

-*Anyone can make a referral to the PFRC.
+- Anyone can make a referral to the Plymouth Family Resource Center.

 What We Do

-- Family Support Worker assists clients in accessing resources and supports in their community.
+- Family Support Workers assist families in accessing resources and supports in their community.